 SELinux/AppArmor Issues: On servers with mandatory access control (CentOS/RHEL with SELinux, or Ubuntu with AppArmor), SSH might not be able to read authorized_keys or other files.
 Check with sudo dmesg | grep apparmor or sudo audit2why if SSH hangs or fails unexpectedly.

 Ed25519 vs RSA: Modern systems prefer Ed25519 keys (smaller, faster, equally secure).
 Some older systems only support RSA.
-If a server rejects your Ed25519 key, try generating an RSA key as fallback.
+If a server rejects your Ed25519 key, try generating an RSA key as a fallback.

 Debugging with Verbose Output: Use ssh -vvv (triple verbose) to see exactly which identity files SSH tries and which one it finds.
 This is invaluable for troubleshooting path issues:

-ssh -vvv [email protected] 2>&1 | grep -i identityLoad key "/home/user/.ssh/id_rsa": invalid format
+ssh -vvv [email protected] 2>&1 | grep -i identitysign_and_send_pubkey: no mutual signature supported

-How to fix 'Load key invalid format' in SSH
+How to fix SSH man-in-the-middle attack warning in SSH

-Bad owner or permissions on /home/user/.ssh/config
+Bad owner or permissions on /home/user/.ssh/known_hosts

-How to fix "Bad owner or permissions on .ssh/config" in SSH
+How to fix "Bad owner or permissions on known_hosts" in SSH